mixmastamyk/yamlweb/readme.rst

 "Transpilers" and new languages are all the rage these days, so what's one more??
-This is an /experiment/ to see if YAML is usable for web markup and styles.
+This is an *experiment* to see if YAML is usable for web markup and styles.

 The included scripts convert YAML that looks like bare HTML or CSS and converts them to the real thing!
 This is similar to Haml & SASS/but without a